simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-04
+<br />**Date image released:**  2025-05-05
+<br />**This image is owned by:**
+Jose Antonio Hervas

-<br />**Title of the image:**  Astronomy Picture of the Day
+<br />**Title of the image:**  Planet Lines Across Water
-<br />**Description for the image:**  How fast can a black hole spin?
-If any object made of regular matter spins too fast -- it breaks apart.
-But a black hole might not be able to break apart -- and its maximum spin rate is really unknown.
-Theorists usually model rapidly rotating black holes with the Kerr solution to Einstein's General Theory of Relativity, which predicts several amazing and unusual things.
-Perhaps its most easily testable prediction, though, is that matter entering a maximally rotating black hole should be last seen orbiting at near the speed of light, as seen from far away.
-This prediction was tested by NASA's NuSTAR and ESA's XMM satellites by observing the supermassive black hole at the center of spiral galaxy NGC 1365.
-The near light-speed limit was confirmed by measuring the heating and spectral line broadening of nuclear emissions at the inner edge of the surrounding accretion disk.
-Pictured here is an artist's illustration depicting an accretion disk of normal matter swirling around a black hole, with a jet emanating from the top.
-Since matter randomly falling into the black hole should
+<br />**Description for the image:**  What’s causing those lines?
+Objects in the sky sometimes appear reflected as lines across water — but why?
+If the water’s surface is smooth, then reflected objects would appear similarly -- as spots.
+But if the water is choppy, then there are many places where light from the object can reflect off the water and still come to you -- and so together form, typically, a line.
+The same effect is frequently seen for the Sun just before sunset and just after sunrise.
+Pictured about 10 days ago in Ibiza, Spain, images of the setting Moon, Venus (top), and Saturn (right, faint) were captured both directly and in line-reflected forms from the Mediterranean Sea.
+The other bright object on the right with a water-reflected line is a beacon on a rock to warn passing boats.
+Explore Your Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/blackholedisk_cfa_1080.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/PlanetLines_Hervas_2603.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).